 Make sure your journey ends as you intended – by defining your campaign’s conversion event and developing a conversion-focused CTA before diving into your subject line.
 Discover how to strategize and implement a CTA-first, conversion-focused campaign in our previous post about email call-to-action.

-3: Know who your audience is so you can speak their language
+Know your audience so you can create subject lines that speak their language

 You can take plenty of different approaches to gain attention in the inbox.
 You can add emojis or numbers, ask a question, spark curiosity or use one of many other persuasive devices.